aidh-aadil/sparky-bot/README.md

 ### Fun commands

+*Note: Some of these image manipulation commands might not work due to API errors.*
 - `drake-meme` : Generates a drake meme based on your input
 - `oogway-quote` : Generate a quote by master oogway based on your input